null

 Soundproofing your Drum Practice Room

 The next major thing you can do to soundproof your drum set requires soundproofing the room that it’s in.
 The first thing to consider is doors and windows, as those are the weak points in any wall.
 In recreational drum rooms, we sell our Sound Lock Door Seal Kits and Fantastic Frame Window Inserts.
 Both options are excellent for taking an existing solid-core door and window (respectively) and making them as soundproof as you can without professional soundproofing materials.
 The Fantastic Frame window insert is especially popular because with a 4.5" air gap, its design actually allows it to function as a bass trap (contact us for details)!
-For professional studios, we have our Sound Lock Soundproof Door and Tru Acoustics Soundproof Window.
+For professional studios, we have our Sound Lock Music Studio Door and Tru Acoustics Soundproof Window.

 Please reach out to a Second Skin expert if you need help soundproofing your space!